 Since there is a wide variety of platforms which are deployed in server-side systems, IF-IMV must function on as many server platforms as possible.
-At least Windows, Linux (most common flavors), and other UNIX variants must be supported.
-This implies that for the IF-IMV API, specific platform binding(s) appropriate to the most common server platforms must be defined.
+At least Java, Windows, Linux (most common flavors), and other UNIX variants must be supported.
+Platform bindings included in this specification describe how platform-specific issues are handled.